Planful vs Workday Adaptive Planning: Complete Comparison for FP&A Teams

 - Finance-owned administration

-- Intuitive modelling without heavy technical layers
+- Intuitive modeling without heavy technical layers

 - Strong "in-context" reporting baked into models